Articles > Information Technology > What is information security?

 BLS outlines other important qualities opens in new window that information security professionals should have, such as:

-According to BLS, many information security positions require a bachelor’s degree in a computer and information technology or a related field.
+According to BLS, many information security positions require a bachelor’s degree in computer and information technology or a related field.

-While there isn’t a specific information security program available at University of Phoenix, several undergraduate and graduate programs include information security in their curriculum for fundamental and advanced knowledge:
+While there isn’t a specific information security program available at University of Phoenix, several undergraduate and graduate online programs opens in new window include information security in their curriculum for fundamental and advanced knowledge:

 ABOUT THE AUTHOR